In this post we look at why the plank is not the best core exercise and give you other more effective options.

 Although rotation of your trunk occurs in everyday life, it becomes particularly important to train this motion if you participate in racquet or throwing sports.

 You may be lucky enough to have a rotary torso machine in your gym.
-If you don’t then you can build an equivalent exercise using a cable machine.
+If you don’t you can build an equivalent exercise using a cable machine, or a resistance band as shown above.

 Ensure the resistance doesn’t take your trunk into a position of rotation that you can’t achieve by yourself.